Tblue/python-jproperties/README.rst

     # Print the implicitly defined '_doc' metadata
     print("Explanation: ", p.getmeta("10001")['_doc'])

-The documentation can extracted from properties files and used to generate pages in the overall system documentation or can be accessed via options for command line utilities.
+The documentation can be extracted from properties files and used to generate pages in the overall system documentation or can be accessed via options for command line utilities.